UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-155.md

 # Axiom Intrinsic Primes Insights

+## Description

-The key insights derived from the Intrinsic Primes Axiom, including domain universality, foundational necessity, and the role of primes as the information basis.
+The key insights derived from the [[uor-c-307|Intrinsic Primes]] Axiom, including domain universality, foundational necessity, and the role of primes as the information basis.

 ## Metadata